 The construction industry has not been the fastest to integrate new technology into their processes over the years.
-While the use of data is paramount across all industries, the construction industry has implemented data for more basic functions than for advancement.
+The use of data is paramount across all industries.
+However, the construction industry has implemented data for more basic functions than for advancement.
 While historical data may be used for functions like job costing and budgeting, there are additional uses for data that can enhance decision making and reduce risk.

 Big data can help contractors in these areas and many more.
 In this two part series, our Jacksonville construction attorneys will highlight the primary areas where the use of big data can enhance your ability to successfully run your business.
 For additional reasons, you may skip ahead to part two of this series.